subK4yG/SymptoCure-AI/README.md

 Python, Streamlit, Pandas, NumPy, Scikit-learn, Pickle

 ## 🛠 Tools Used
-Jupyter Notebook – for model training and testing
+Jupyter Notebook – for model training and testing,
-VS Code – for coding and integration
+VS Code – for coding and integration,
 Streamlit – for building the web interface

 ## 🧠 AI Models Integrated